matomo-org/developer-documentation/docs/4.x/archiving-behavior-specification.md

 We detect the age of an in-progress invalidation by looking at the ts_started column.
 Before an archiving job is run, the associated invalidation's ts_started column is set to the start time (this is done at the same time `status` is set to 1).

-**an archiving run fails, the sites whose archives failed are deleted, and the archiver starts again**
+**an archiving run fails, the sites for the failed archive are deleted, and the archiver starts again**

 In this case, an archiving run fails leaving invalidations in the archive_invalidations table.
 The sites for those invalidations are then deleted, then another core:archive command runs.

 This new run should ignore the invalidations in the archive_invalidations table.
-Currently this occurs because we process archives for one site at a time.
-If the site to archive has been deleted, we will not see it.
+If we start an entirely new SharedSiteIds list, then we will simply not see the site.
+If however we use an existing site ID queue, we will encounter the site ID, but fail to get the rest of the site information and move on to the next.

 **duplicate invalidations are found in the archive_invalidations table**